 Through-out the 90s he helped edit Poetry New York, a journal of poetry & translation and created their pamphlet series. thilleman also participated in the Live Art Workshop that originated out of the Kraine Theater/KGB Bar on East 4th Street, opposite La Mama La Galleria in New York City’s East Village.
 His novel, Gowanus Canal, Hans Knudsen, fictionalized events surrounding the founding of KGB Bar, before it became known.

 From that experience he wove together many tiny notebook entries for what he would later term strophaic transcriptions (strophaics, for short, combining the word mosaic with strophe), whose main poetic reality was generated from the “overheard” and the “overseen.”
-His poetry and prose still circles back into and out of the strophaic.
+His poetry and prose still circles back into and out of the strophaic as, perhaps, its own "city-on-a-page."

 Over the years he has collaborated with artists and writers while publishing through Spuyten Duyvil, a press he continues to work at as managing editor.